NEXT Foundation’s vision is to create a legacy of environmental and educational excellence for the benefit of future generations of New Zealanders.

 Scott St John joined NEXT as a director in February 2017.
 Scott has been Chief Executive of First NZ Capital for 15 years before stepping down in early 2017.
 He will remain a non-executive director.
 Scott is Chancellor of the University of Auckland, a director of Fonterra, The Fonterra Shareholders Fund, Fisher & Paykel Healthcare, and a former Chair or member of a number of Government appointed and financial industry bodies.

 Chris Liddell is the Founding Chair of NEXT Foundation.
 In that role Chris was instrumental in setting the vision and agenda for NEXT from its launch in March 2014.
-He stood down in February 2017 to take up a position as Assistant to the President and Director of Strategic Initiatives with the United States Government administration.
+He stood down in February 2017 to take up a position with the United States Government administration and was promoted to Deputy Chief of Staff for Policy Coordination in March 2018.
 Based in the United States, Chris is a New Zealander passionate about education, the environment and philanthropy.
 He has been a director on NEXT supported environmental initiatives Project Janszoon and the Rotoroa Island Trust.
 He has been chairman of Project Crimson and a Patron of the University of Auckland fundraising campaign.
 Chris stepped down as Chairman of the Board of the Xero Corporation and CFO of WME-IMG at the same time he moved into the White House.
 He was previously Vice Chairman of General Motors and CFO of Microsoft Corporation.
 He was also CEO of Carter Holt Harvey In New Zealand, and has been a Director of the New Zealand Rugby Union.
 Chris was New Zealand Businessman of the Year in 2011.
 He is a graduate of Auckland and Oxford Universities.

 Margaret BendallMargaret is a former principal of Epsom Girls Grammar School and Board Member of the New Zealand Qualifications Authority.
 Since 2005 she has also held a number of leadership and management roles in the Faculty of Education at the University of Auckland.
 Much of her recent work has been focused on the implementation of the New Zealand Curriculum and professional learning for principals and other school leaders.
 She is currently a Trustee of Cognition Education Trust and a senior adviser to Teach First NZ.
 In 2005, Margaret was made a Companion of the New Zealand Order of Merit (CNZM) for her services to education.